heidihendry/camelot/README.md

 ## Experimental Features

 Features which are under heavy development are hidden by default.
-These can be enabled by setting the CAMELOT_DEV_MODE environment variable to 'true'.
+These can be enabled by setting the `CAMELOT_DEV_MODE` environment variable to `true`.

 ## Development